The Transporter Bridge, the Eiffel Tower of the Charente river

 Imagine this technical achievement of Ferdinand Arnodin, who in 1900 imagined the Transporter Bridge to connect Rochefort, on the right bank of the Charente, and Echillais, on the left bank, without interfering with the navigation on the Charente river!

 With traffic becoming more intense, the bridge was closed and replaced by a more modern one right next to it.
-But then what will become of the Transporter Bridge ? will it be necessary to abandon it, destroy it?
-In the 70's, a real popular mobilization was put in place to save this unique bridge in France, classified Historic Monument since 1976.
+But this was not the end for the Transporter Bridge.
+Many questions wre raised ?
+Will it be necessary to abandon it or even, destroy it ?
+The answer was clear, in the 70's, a real popular mobilization was put in place to save this unique bridge in France, classified Historic Monument since 1976.

-Its nacelle restored, one could until 2016, cross the Charente on foot or by bicycle.
+One could until 2016, cross the Charente on foot or by bicycle, but renovation works were needed on this 100 year old beauty.

 A stop is required at the “Maison du Transbordeur” in Echillais, an interpretation center entirely dedicated to transporter bridges all around the world.